 In April 2005, the County secured a long-term transportation and disposal contract, through the Northeast Maryland Waste Disposal Authority (the "Authority"), with Waste Management Inc. The contract provides the County with waste transportation services and landfill disposal capacity at several Waste Management Landfills in Virginia and Pennsylvania.
 The transportation and disposal contract is for an initial 6-year period with four optional one-year terms at the Authority's (County's) sole discretion.
 Transportation and disposal rates under this contract are subject to defined CPI and fuel cost adjustments.
 In January 2009, with opening of the new transfer station, a second transportation and disposal contract was secured to supplement the existing contract.
 Combined, these agreements provide the County firm out-of-state landfill disposal capacity until 2015.
+To conserve capacity in the Site B landfill, the County initiated a temporary waste transfer operation in December 2005.
+This outside transfer operation was terminated in January 2009 when the new transfer station opened.

 In securing waste transportation and disposal services for the permanent transfer operation, the County also included single stream recycling processing services in the contract with WM Recycle America LLC.
-The transfer station also provides for the transfer of single stream recycling materials to the County's contracted Material Recovery Facility (MRF) in either Howard or Prince George's County, Maryland.
+The transfer station also provides for the transfer of single stream recycling materials to the County's contractor, Material Recovery Facility (MRF) in either Howard or Prince George's County, Maryland.

 In addition to the projects detailed above, the County has pursued other initiatives to address the County's long-term waste disposal infrastructure needs.
-In 2003, the County obtained enabling legislation allowing the County to become a member of the Northeast Maryland Waste Disposal Authority, ("Authority").
+In 2003, the County obtained enabling legislation allowing the County to become a member of the Authority.
 The Authority, created in 1980 by the Maryland General Assembly, is a regional quasi-state agency that assists its member jurisdictions to plan and develop efficient and reliable waste management systems.
-Also in 2003, the County obtained enabling legislation that allows the County to assess a solid waste disposal fee or System Benefit Charge ("SBC") for the developed properties in Frederick County.
+Also in 2003, the County obtained enabling legislation that allows the County to assess a solid waste disposal fee or system benefit charge ("SBC") for the developed properties in Frederick County.
 To assure that the County's Solid Waste Enterprise continues to operate on a self sufficient basis, the County implemented a countywide solid waste SBC in 2006.
 The revenue generated by the SBC supplements the revenues collected as tipping fees, allowing the County to set tipping fees at market rates.
-To ensure adequate funding of the Solid Waste Fund and to allow for recycling program expansions, the Board of County Commissioners ("the Board") has continually increased the SBC as deemed necessary.
+To ensure adequate funding of the Solid Waste Fund and to allow for recycling program expansions, the BOCC has continually increased the SBC as deemed necessary.
 The most recent increases were approved on May 21, 2008 when a multi-fiscal year increase was established.

 At the same time the Board adopted higher tipping fees for municipal solid waste and construction and demolition debris.
 The increases in the SBC and tipping fees were needed to address the solid waste enterprise's increasing program costs, which are primarily attributed to recycling program expansions and increased transportation and disposal contract costs resulting from increases in diesel fuel costs.
-Summarized below are the current tipping fees that have been in place since fiscal year 2009:
+A brief summary of the recent approved tipping fees is detailed below:

-Material FY2009 FY2010 FY2011 FY2012 FY2013 Municipal Solid Waste \$ 76/ton Construction & Demolition (C&D) 85/ton 85/ton 85/ton 85/ton 85/ton Tires 160/ton 160/ton 160/ton 160/ton 160/ton
+Material FY2008 FY2009 FY2010 FY2011 FY2012 Municipal Solid Waste \$ 71/ton \$ 76/ton \$ 76/ton \$ 76/ton \$ 76/ton Construction & Demolition (C&D) \$ 80/ton \$ 85/ton \$ 85/ton \$ 85/ton \$ 85/ton Tires \$160/ton \$160/ton \$160/ton \$160/ton \$160/ton

 The Board also adopted a monthly tipping fee escalation provision to ensure that the tipping fees are adjusted as cost associated with the Waste Management transportation (fuel) and disposal contract increase.

-The Board adopted the SBC fee structure on January 26, 2006; a summary of the SBC increases since fiscal year 2009 are shown below.
+The Board adopted the SBC fee structure on January 26, 2006; a summary of the SBC increases since fiscal year 2008 are shown below.